Call to order: 01352 757777

 Beet pulp for an endurance horse

-Beet Pulp for Laminitis Prone Horses
+Beet Pulp for Laminitis-Prone Horses

-Focus on Reducing Hydrolyzable Carbohydrates (HC)
+Focus on Reducing Hydrolysable Carbohydrates (HC)

-When designing a feeding plan for a laminitic or insulin-resistant horse, it’s essential to minimize hydrolyzable carbohydrates (HC), which are quickly broken down in the small intestine.
-These include ethanol-soluble carbohydrates (ESC) and starch, both of which can spike blood sugar and insulin levels.
 These carbohydrates are rapidly broken down to simple sugars by enzymes in the small intestine.
 High intake of HC, either over time or in a single meal, increases the risk of laminitis, so they are the fractions that should be limited in overweight or EMS horses.

 Low HC bucket feeds for horses with or prone to laminitis

-Unmollassed beet pulp has a low HC content and does not cause a blood sugar spike as cereals do this makes it suitable to use with insulin-resistant horses or equines with polysaccharide storage myopathy (PSSM) when fed without molasses.
+This makes it suitable to use with insulin-resistant horses or equines with polysaccharide storage myopathy (PSSM) when fed without molasses.

 Meeting Horse Nutritional Needs While Limiting HC